thomasberge/restedwf/README.md

 ### 0.5.0 Main changes

 - Limited support for generating endpoints based on OpenAPI 3.1 and YAML.
+This approach is aimed at creating APIs while the standard method is more for developing web pages.
+A combination can be used as long as the paths themselves adhere to one approach (/authenticate for the API and /login for the webpage, for instance).
 - Created a new internal http error handler.
 Simple to use and effective.
 Implemented in many calls.
 Will later be exposed and other, older error handling code cleaned or removed.
 - Added test server.
 To be used as test server on dev.
 No test script implemented yet.
 - Added temporary 404 reply for non-implemented methods on paths.